-Security requirement for all updates
+Security requirement for updates

-It is recommended that the OEM is able to demonstrate that software updates can be carried out securely before uploading of the update occurs.
+It is recommended that the OEM is able to demonstrate to the authority that software updates can be carried out securely before downloading of the update occurs.
 This should include:

-demonstrating that over the air update procedures cannot be compromised, including fabrication of the system update program or firmware;
+demonstrate how the update procedures used are protected to reasonably prevent them being compromised, including fabrication of the system update program or firmware;

-demonstrating that compromise of local/physical software update procedures cannot occur.
-This includes fabricating system update program or firmware;

-demonstrating the software patch cannot be manipulated before the update process is initiated (i.e. ensure that only authorized, uncorrupted updates are sent to the vehicle);
+demonstrate how the software patch is protected to reasonably prevent manipulated before the update process is initiated (i.e. ensure that only authorized, uncorrupted updates are sent to the vehicle);

-demonstrating that the cryptographic keys of the software patch provider are not compromised and cannot allow invalid updates.
+demonstrate how the authenticity of the software patch is protected to reasonably prevent their compromise and prevent invalid updates.

 Requirements for evidencing that the update is safe and secure

-To support any approval process for permitting software updates, particularly those over the air, it is recommended that an approval body is competent and able to assess the processes and procedures of an OEM in respect to the above safety and security requirements.
+To support any certification process for permitting software updates, particularly those over the air, the authority shall be competent and able to assess the processes and procedures of an OEM with respect to the above safety and security requirements.

-To enable an assessment of an OEM’s processes and procedures with regards conducting software updates safely and securely is it recommended that they shall be able to provide:
+To enable an assessment of an OEM’s processes and procedures with regards conducting software updates safely and securely the OEM shall be able to provide to the authority: